Scheut: 15th–18th centuries

 The 17th and 18th centuries were marked by the wars between the Low Countries and France.
 During the Nine Years' War, it is from the high ground of Scheut that the bombardment of Brussels of 1695 took place.
 Together with the resulting fire, it was the most destructive event in the entire history of Brussels.
 On 13 November 1792, right after the Battle of Jemappes, General Dumouriez and the French Revolutionary army routed the Austrians there once again.
 Among the consequences were the disbanding of the canons and Anderlecht being proclaimed an independent municipality by the French.

 19th century and later

 It is also in this district, on the Chaussée de Ninove/Ninoofsesteenweg, that lay the foundations of the Scheutveld College, on 28 April 1863, by the Catholic priest Theophile Verbist.
 The congregation of Scheut Missionaries went on to evangelise China, Mongolia, the Philippines, as well as the Congo Free State/Belgian Congo (modern-day Democratic Republic of the Congo).
-The old chapel was incorporated into the Scheutistes' church, but was demolished in 1974 to make way for a supermarket.
+The old chapel was incorporated into the Scheutists' church, but was demolished in 1974 to make way for a supermarket.
 The then-curator of the Erasmus House (a museum in Anderlecht devoted to the Dutch humanist writer Erasmus of Rotterdam) was able to save the carved corbels and keystones at the last minute.
 These were recently attributed to Rogier van der Weyden.